 As noted above, the annual cash incentives for NEOs are based on two objective factors - EPS and ROIC - plus regional operating unit performance, where applicable, and individual performance objectives.
 For EPS and ROIC, the Committee sets target outcomes at a number that reflects an annual growth target.
-As mentioned earlier, beginning in 2016, the Committee determined to exclude the impact of currency when calculating EPS and ROIC to ensure that payments under our annual incentives reflect the underlying performance of our business.
-Accordingly, they set the EPS and ROIC targets on a constant currency basis.
+As mentioned earlier, beginning in 2016, the Committee has determined to exclude the impact of currency when calculating EPS and ROIC to ensure that payments under our annual incentives reflect the underlying performance of our business.
+Also beginning in 2016, the Committee has determined to exclude the benefit of current year share repurchases in excess of dilution when calculating EPS.
 The calculation of EPS and ROIC are as follows:

-- EPS net earnings per share diluted, including net earnings from continuing and discontinued operations, but excluding the impact of currency, any cumulative effects of changes in accounting principles, extraordinary items or goodwill impairment. - ROIC consolidated net operating profit after taxes divided by average capital.
-Net operating profit equals earnings before income taxes plus interest expense and goodwill impairment minus taxes, excluding the impact of currency.
+- EPS net earnings per share diluted, including net earnings from continuing and discontinued operations, but excluding the impact of currency, any cumulative effects of changes in accounting principles, extraordinary items or goodwill impairment or the benefit of current year share repurchases in excess of dilution. - ROIC consolidated net operating profit after taxes divided by average capital.
+Net operating profit equals earnings before income taxes plus net interest expense and goodwill impairment (including the results of continuing and discontinued operations) minus taxes, excluding the impact of currency.
 Average capital is the average monthly ending balance of capital employed plus or minus adjustments.